-The human impact on this is believed to only account for 10% of all the greenhouse gases in the atmosphere and as such it is highly unlikely that we, as a species are having a massive negative impact on the stability of the earth’s climate.
+The human impact on this is believed to only account for 10% of all the greenhouse gases in the atmosphere.
+As such, it is highly unlikely that we, as a species, are having a massive negative impact on the stability of the earth’s climate.

-If you look at the HadCRUT3 surface temperature index which is based in the UK.
-Records show a warming to 1878, cooling to 1911, warming to 1941, cooling to 1964, warming to 1998 and cooling to 2011.
+If you look at the HadCRUT3 surface temperature index, which is based in the UK, records show warming to 1878, cooling to 1911, warming to 1941, cooling to 1964, warming to 1998 and cooling to 2011.

 The current warnings of a temperature increase of 0.6 degrees to 0.8 degrees are nothing irregular and fit into the natural rate of warming recorded over the last few centuries.